CryptoKass/splashp2p/README.md

 *This project is part of the \*offical suite for the Splash Distributed Ledger.
 This repo is maintained by the Splash Foundation [http://SplashLedger.com](SplashLedger.com)*

 <br></br>
+# Features:
+SplashP2P is a simple peer to peer libary using the built in `net` lib; It was created for the Splash distributed ledger (blockchain).
+- UDP
+- Support for big messages upto 255,000 bytes.
+- No thirdparty depedencies.
+- Configurable Behaviour.

+<br></br>
 # Getting stated:
 Download:
 ```shell